lucafrance/lucafrance.github.io/_posts/2023-02-23-luca-decimal.md

 ## What I like and don't like about Johnny Decimal

-Johnny Decimal, by Johnny Noble, is inspired by the [Dewey decimal classification](https://www.britannica.com/science/Dewey-Decimal-Classification) for libraries and applies a similar logic to folder structure.
+Johnny Decimal, by Johnny Noble, is inspired by the [Dewey decimal classification](https://www.britannica.com/science/Dewey-Decimal-Classification) for libraries and applies a similar logic to folder structures.

 ```
 - 10-10 Finance